ibm-cloud-docs/vpc/fl-analyze.md

    - Capture time - The time that data path elements were queried for traffic counters.
    - Data path time - The time as maintained in the data path element itself.

 It's possible that the flow log does not reflect all traffic (for example, in the data path) between a flow log `start_time` and `end_time`.
-In other words, it might be that packets sent/received by the vNIC towards the end of the capture window are reflected only in a flow log with the later `start_time` window.
+In other words, it might be that packets sent/received by the vNIC toward the end of the capture window are reflected only in a flow log with the later `start_time` window.

 **Flow logs reflect actual traffic on connections**: If traffic does not occur on a connection in a capture window, no flow log appears for it in the COS object for that window.
 This means that the sequence of flow logs for a connection might be mapped to a sequence of non-consecutive COS objects.